QitaoZhao/SparseAGS/README.md

 # background removal and recentering, save rgba at 256x256
 python process.py data/name.jpg

-# save at a larger resolution
-python process.py data/name.jpg --size 512

 # process all jpg images under a dir
 python process.py data

 ### sparse-view 3D reconstruction
-# here we have some preprocessed examples in 'data/demo', with dust3r pose initialization
+# we include preprocessed examples under 'data/demo', with dust3r pose initialization
-# the output will be saved in 'output/demo/{category}'
+# the output will be saved under 'output/demo/{category}'
 # valid category-num_views options are {[toy, 4], [butter, 6], [jordan, 8], [robot, 8], [eagle, 8]}

-# run single 3D reconstruction (w/o outlier removal & correction)
+# run a single 3D reconstruction (w/o outlier removal & correction)
 python run.py --category jordan --num_views 8

 # if you find the command above does not give you nice 3D, try enbaling loop-based outlier removal & correction (which takes more time)
 python run.py --category jordan --num_views 8 --enable_loop
 ```

 Note: Actually, we include the `eagle` example to showcase how our full method works (we found in our experiments that dust3r gives one bad pose for this example).
-For other examples, you are supposed to see reasonable 3D with a single 3D reconstruction.
+For other examples, you may see reasonable 3D with a single 3D reconstruction.

 ## Tips